zentures/sequence/cmd/sequence/README.md

 sequence
 ========

 The `sequence` command is developed to demonstrate the use of this package.
 You can find it in the `sequence` directory.
-The `sequence` command implements the _sequential semantic log parser_.
+The `sequence` command implements the _sequential log scanner, analyzer and parser_.

 ```
    Usage: